Nikon D5300 vs D7100

 It is notable that the D5300 offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the D5300 and the D7100 have been discontinued, but can regularly be found used on eBay.
+Both the D5300 and the D7100 have been discontinued, but can regularly be found used on ebay.
 The D7100 was replaced by the Nikon D7200, while the D5300 was followed by the Nikon D5500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D5300 and D7100 can be found, respectively, in the Nikon D5300 Manual (free pdf) or the online Nikon D7100 Manual.

 So what conclusions can be drawn?
 Is the Nikon D5300 better than the Nikon D7100 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.